OpenEvalProject/evals/manuscripts/elife-90943/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04byxyr05 Pregnancy Research Branch, Division of Obstetrics and Maternal-Fetal Medicine, Division of Intramural Research, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health, US Department of Health and Human Services (NICHD/NIH/DHHS) Bethesda United States
+1. Pregnancy Research Branch, Division of Obstetrics and Maternal-Fetal Medicine, Division of Intramural Research, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health, US Department of Health and Human Services (NICHD/NIH/DHHS) Bethesda United States ([ROR:04byxyr05](https://ror.org/04byxyr05))
-2. https://ror.org/01070mq45 Department of Obstetrics and Gynecology, Wayne State University School of Medicine Detroit United States
+2. Department of Obstetrics and Gynecology, Wayne State University School of Medicine Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))
-3. https://ror.org/01070mq45 Department of Physiology, Wayne State University School of Medicine Detroit United States
+3. Department of Physiology, Wayne State University School of Medicine Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))
-4. https://ror.org/00jmfr291 Department of Obstetrics and Gynecology, University of Michigan Ann Arbor United States
+4. Department of Obstetrics and Gynecology, University of Michigan Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
-5. https://ror.org/05hs6h993 Department of Epidemiology and Biostatistics, Michigan State University East Lansing United States
+5. Department of Epidemiology and Biostatistics, Michigan State University East Lansing United States ([ROR:05hs6h993](https://ror.org/05hs6h993))
-6. https://ror.org/01070mq45 Department of Computer Science, Wayne State University College of Engineering Detroit United States
+6. Department of Computer Science, Wayne State University College of Engineering Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))
-7. https://ror.org/01070mq45 Center for Molecular Medicine and Genetics, Wayne State University Detroit United States
+7. Center for Molecular Medicine and Genetics, Wayne State University Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))
-8. https://ror.org/04teye511 Division of Obstetrics and Gynecology, Faculty of Medicine, Pontificia Universidad Católica de Chile Santiago Chile
+8. Division of Obstetrics and Gynecology, Faculty of Medicine, Pontificia Universidad Católica de Chile Santiago Chile ([ROR:04teye511](https://ror.org/04teye511))
-9. https://ror.org/01070mq45 Department of Biochemistry, Microbiology and Immunology, Wayne State University School of Medicine Detroit United States
+9. Department of Biochemistry, Microbiology and Immunology, Wayne State University School of Medicine Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))

 † Corresponding author

 ## Abstract

-Preterm birth is the leading cause of neonatal morbidity and mortality worldwide.
+Background:Preterm birth is the leading cause of neonatal morbidity and mortality worldwide.
 Most cases of preterm birth occur spontaneously and result from preterm labor with intact (spontaneous preterm labor [sPTL]) or ruptured (preterm prelabor rupture of membranes [PPROM]) membranes.
 The prediction of spontaneous preterm birth (sPTB) remains underpowered due to its syndromic nature and the dearth of independent analyses of the vaginal host immune response.
-Thus, we conducted the largest longitudinal investigation targeting vaginal immune mediators, referred to herein as the immunoproteome, in a population at high risk for sPTB.
-Vaginal swabs were collected across gestation from pregnant women who ultimately underwent term birth, sPTL, or PPROM.
+Thus, we conducted the largest longitudinal investigation targeting vaginal immune mediators, referred to herein as the immunoproteome, in a population at high risk for sPTB.Methods:Vaginal swabs were collected across gestation from pregnant women who ultimately underwent term birth, sPTL, or PPROM.
 Cytokines, chemokines, growth factors, and antimicrobial peptides in the samples were quantified via specific and sensitive immunoassays.
-Predictive models were constructed from immune mediator concentrations.
-Throughout uncomplicated gestation, the vaginal immunoproteome harbors a cytokine network with a homeostatic profile.
+Predictive models were constructed from immune mediator concentrations.Results:Throughout uncomplicated gestation, the vaginal immunoproteome harbors a cytokine network with a homeostatic profile.
 Yet, the vaginal immunoproteome is skewed toward a pro-inflammatory state in pregnant women who ultimately experience sPTL and PPROM.
 Such an inflammatory profile includes increased monocyte chemoattractants, cytokines indicative of macrophage and T-cell activation, and reduced antimicrobial proteins/peptides.
-The vaginal immunoproteome has improved predictive value over maternal characteristics alone for identifying women at risk for early (<34 weeks) sPTB.
-The vaginal immunoproteome undergoes homeostatic changes throughout gestation and deviations from this shift are associated with sPTB.
-Furthermore, the vaginal immunoproteome can be leveraged as a potential biomarker for early sPTB, a subset of sPTB associated with extremely adverse neonatal outcomes.
-This research was conducted by the Perinatology Research Branch, Division of Obstetrics and Maternal-Fetal Medicine, Division of Intramural Research, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health, U.S. Department of Health and Human Services (NICHD/NIH/DHHS) under contract HHSN275201300006C.
+The vaginal immunoproteome has improved predictive value over maternal characteristics alone for identifying women at risk for early (<34 weeks) sPTB.Conclusions:The vaginal immunoproteome undergoes homeostatic changes throughout gestation and deviations from this shift are associated with sPTB.
+Furthermore, the vaginal immunoproteome can be leveraged as a potential biomarker for early sPTB, a subset of sPTB associated with extremely adverse neonatal outcomes.Funding:This research was conducted by the Perinatology Research Branch, Division of Obstetrics and Maternal-Fetal Medicine, Division of Intramural Research, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health, U.S. Department of Health and Human Services (NICHD/NIH/DHHS) under contract HHSN275201300006C.
 ALT, KRT, and NGL were supported by the Wayne State University Perinatal Initiative in Maternal, Perinatal and Child Health.

 ## Introduction